 - First, it defeats the purpose of having anonymous reviews if the manager is going to paraphrase all of them.

-- And second, the manager may have a bias that comes through in the paraphrased comments, even unknowingly, which can affect how the comments are received.
+- Second, the manager may have a bias that comes through in the paraphrased comments, even unknowingly, which can affect how the comments are received.

 Remember that anonymous feedback also opens up opportunities for rude and unprofessional comments.
 In case some responses may be too blunt, managers may have to step in to paraphrase them or omit them entirely.
 Ultimately, managers should use their judgment when reviewing the results with the employee.